YIYIZH/trl/README.md

 ## Official Implement of LibraAlign

 ## Installation
-Our code is built upon TRL.
+Our code is built upon TRL on a single GeForce RTX 3090.
 Please follow https://github.com/huggingface/trl.git for pre-installation.

 ## Quick Start